 Benefits of forms:

-- Allow you to update or view records without sifting through big tables.
+- Allow you to update or view records without sifting through massive tables.

-- Can pull information from multiple tables at once.
+- Can pull information from multiple tables at once into one view.

-- Enforce rules (such as requiring a valid phone number) to maintain accuracy.
+- Enforce rules (like requiring a valid email format) to maintain accuracy.

 Queries: Asking Questions of Your Data

-Unlike a simple table search, queries can combine data from multiple tables and filter it based on conditions.
+Queries are powerful because they can combine data from different tables and filter results.
 For example:

-- A query could find all customers who placed an order last week, along with their phone numbers.
+- A query finds all customers who bought a cake last week, along with their phone numbers.

 Reports: Presenting Your Data Clearly

-Finally, reports let you display your data in a polished, easy-to-read format—often for printing or sharing.
+Finally, reports let you display your data in a polished, easy-to-read format—perfect for printing or sharing professionally.

 How the Four Objects Work Together